 Women’s Access to Justice

-With this theory of change at the heart of our programming, UN Women, in partnership with the International Commission of Jurists (ICJ) and the Office of the United Nations High Commissioner for Human Rights (OHCHR), is implementing a five-year programme, generously funded by the Government of Sweden, on Enhancing Access to Justice for Women in Asia and the Pacific: Bridging the gap between formal and informal systems through women’s empowerment.
-The project will be implemented at the regional level, with six areas of focus: Indonesia, Philippines, Nepal, Sri Lanka, Timor-Leste and the Pacific Island Countries.
-The project will work in three key areas to enhance women’s access to justice in the Asia Pacific region:
+UN Women, in partnership with the International Commission of Jurists (ICJ) and the Office of the United Nations High Commissioner for Human Rights (OHCHR), is implementing a five-year programme, generously funded by the Government of Sweden, entitled “Enhancing Access to Justice for Women in Asia and the Pacific: Bridging the gap between formal and informal systems through women’s empowerment”.
+The project builds on the comparative advantages of the programme partners to address Women’s Access to Justice at international, regional, national and local levels.

 The Women’s Access to Justice programme focuses on three output areas:

 Strengthening the judiciary and other justice providers and